gridsound/.github/profile/README.md

 [gridsound.com](https://gridsound.com/) is an app where you can create and publish your own music, the app is fully online you can edit your compositions from anywhere in the world, and it's free!

-Quick links: The DAW's [changelog](https://github.com/gridsound/daw/wiki/changelog), the [help page](https://github.com/gridsound/daw/wiki/help).
+Quick links:
+* 🧾 [daw-changelog](https://github.com/gridsound/daw/wiki/changelog) the changelog related to the digital audio workstation (DAW).
+* 🧾 [cloud-changelog](https://github.com/gridsound/gridsound.com/wiki/changelog) the changelog regarding the website (gridsound.com), your account/profile/etc.
+* 🛟 [daw-help-page](https://github.com/gridsound/daw/wiki/help) the help page describing the UI of the DAW.

 ------------------------------------------------------------

 We also have others little apps:
-* [piano.gridsound.com](https://piano.gridsound.com/) a little piano with true samples.
+* 🎹 [piano.gridsound.com](https://piano.gridsound.com/) a little piano with real samples.
-* [soundbox.gridsound.com](https://soundbox.gridsound.com/) an app where you can display and hear many samples at once.
+* 🔊 [soundbox.gridsound.com](https://soundbox.gridsound.com/) an app where you can display and play many an entire library of samples.
-* [gammes.gridsound.com](https://gammes.gridsound.com/) to hear the gammes.
+* 🎼 [gammes.gridsound.com](https://gammes.gridsound.com/) play the different gammes.
-* [opus.gridsound.com](https://opus.gridsound.com/) WAV convertion to Ogg/Opus.
+* 📼 [opus.gridsound.com](https://opus.gridsound.com/) WAV convertion to Ogg/Opus.

 ------------------------------------------------------------